inrae/pgd-mmdt/docs/home_page.md

 <style>.md-typeset h1 {display: none;} .md-nav__item {font-size: medium}</style>

-### Customization of the home page
+### Home page customization

-Since the version 2.4, it is now more easy to customize the home page, depending on your site.
+Since the [version 2.4][1]{target=_blank}, it is now more easy to customize the home page, depending on your site.
 The figure below shows an example of a home page.

 <center>
 <a href="../images/home-page-0.png" data-lightbox="fig0"><img src="../images/home-page-0.png" width="600px"></a>